-Challah with Cinnamon Honey Butter Traditional Jewish bread.
+Challah with Cinnamon Honey Butter: Traditional Jewish bread.
 Beautiful braided bread made with eggs.
-Perfect for Easter serves up wonderfully with cinnamon honey butter.
+Dark crust, tender crumb, soft and amazing!!!
+Perfect alongside your Easter meal.

 The first time I decided to make Challah was last Easter.
 We had just finished Esther: It’s Tough Being a Woman.
 The study was intense but great.
 I learned so much about a story that I had read plenty of times before.
 But this time it took on new meaning to me.
 Beth Moore really gave insights into hows and whys.

 We didn’t serve up any wine.
 But we did dress up and share traditional foods.
-My contribution to the celebration was challah served up alongside cinnamon honey butter.
-There was one problem.
-I only made one loaf and the kids were pleading for a taste.
-They thought it looked so good.
-I promised if there was anything leftover I would surely bring it home for them.
+My contribution to the celebration was challah served with cinnamon-honey butter.

 According to Wikipedia.org “Each single loaf is sometimes woven with six strands.
-Together, both loaves have twelve which may represent each tribe of Israel.
-Other numbers of strands commonly used are three, five and seven.
-Occasionally twelve are used, referred to as a ‘Twelve Tribes’ Challah.”
+Together, the two loaves have twelve, which may represent the twelve tribes of Israel.
+Other commonly used numbers of strands are 3, 5, and 7.
+Occasionally, twelve are used, referred to as a ‘Twelve Tribes’ Challah.”

 There is so much history and significance in this bread.
 I truly think it will be a tradition this time of year to make this bread and share with my family.
 Thanks for stopping by!
 Have a beautiful day.